encode/django-rest-framework/docs/api-guide/authentication.md

 HTTP 401 responses must always include a `WWW-Authenticate` header, that instructs the client how to authenticate.
 HTTP 403 responses do not include the `WWW-Authenticate` header.

 The kind of response that will be used depends on the authentication scheme.
-Although multiple authentication schemes may be in use, only one scheme may be used to determine the type of response.  **The first authentication class set on the view is used when determining the type of response**.
+Although multiple authentication schemes may be in use, only one scheme may be used to determine the type of response.
+The first authentication class set on the view that can provide a valid `WWW-Authenticate` header is used when determining the type of response.

 Note that when a request may successfully authenticate, but still be denied permission to perform the request, in which case a `403 Permission Denied` response will always be used, regardless of the authentication scheme.